KobeKnowles/Neuromodulation-Gated-Transformer/README.md

 To view the changes to the code go to src/transformers/models/bert.
 We have modified the modeling_tf_bert.py and configuration_bert.py files with support for neuromodulation.
 For modeling_tf_bert.py go directly to line 530 (the class TfBertEncoder) to see the modifications to the code.
 Additionally, in the configuration_bert.py file we added support for parameters relevant to neuromodulation that will be used by the bert model in modeling_tf_bert.py.
-Some of the changes made are for additional experiments not included in the submitted paper.
+Some of the changes made are for additional experiments not included in the Neuromodulation Gated Transformer paper.

 ## Instructions on How to Run Models